frovedis/frovedis/doc/manual/python/ml/als.md

 __Return Value__
 It simply returns "self" reference.

-### predict(ids)
+### 3. predict(ids)
 __Parameters__
 _**ids**_: A python tuple or list object containing the pairs of user id and product id to predict.

 __Purpose__
-It accepts a list of pair of user ids and product ids(0-based ID) in order to make prediction for their ratings from the trained model at frovedis server.
+It accepts a list of pair of user ids and product ids(0-based Id) in order to make prediction for their ratings from the trained model at frovedis server.

 For example,

-    # this will print the predicted ratings for the given list of id pairs
+    # prints the predicted ratings for the given list of id pairs
     als.predict([(1,1),(0,1),(2,3),(3,1)])

 Output: